isomerpages/nea-cfhp/index.md

       description: "* Multiple families/tenants living in the same registered address are collectively entitled to 1 set of Climate Vouchers for the same registered address/flat."
-notification: In April 2025, all eligible households will be able to claim an additional $100 worth of Climate Vouchers.
-Additionally, the programme will be expanded to include Singapore Citizen households living in private residenti
+notification: Eligible HDB households will receive an additional $100 in Climate Vouchers, totalling $400.
+The programme will also be expanded to include Singapore Citizen households registered and living in private residential properties.
+Vouchers can be claimed from 15 April 2025 to 31 December 2027
 ---